ngatia-boop/Recipe-explorer/README.md

 - 🔍 **Search Input** — Filters recipes based on user input
 - 📂 **Category Filter** — Filters recipes by selected category
 - 🌙 **Dark Mode Toggle** — Switches between light and dark themes
+- ❤️ **Favourite Toggle** - Switches between favourite and default mode
+- ❌ **Delete button** - Deletes a recipe permanently
+- 📝 **Detail pop-up** -Gives details about the recipes
+- ➕ **Add Recipe Input** -Allows one to add a new recipe, including the  image and the category of the dish

 Each event uses `.addEventListener()` with its callback function.

 ---